 Completed Projects (select):

-Interdisciplinarity and Public Health: My forthcoming article in the Rhetoric of Health and Medicine entitled “RHM, Interdisciplinarity, and an International Public Health Conference: A Dialogue among Stakeholders” uses the journal’s Dialogues format to describe my experience co-chairing the communications and data visualization track for an international public health conference, the International Society for Disease Surveillance.
+Interdisciplinarity and Public Health: My article in the Rhetoric of Health and Medicine entitled “RHM, Interdisciplinarity, and an International Public Health Conference: A Dialogue among Stakeholders” uses the journal’s Dialogues format to describe my experience co-chairing the communications and data visualization track for an international public health conference, the International Society for Disease Surveillance.
 In this entry, I weave in commentary from the conference chair and several contributors who participated in the conference to discuss and reflect on challenges that emerged.
 Based on this discussion, I then propose several strategies that RHM scholars might draw from in building their own interdisciplinary relationships moving forward.

 Critical Digital Health: In 2020 I finished several projects on mHealth apps with Dr. Kristin Marie Bivens that grew out of our 2018 SIGDOC Career Advancement Award.
 More specifically, in one study we analyzed user-generated review comments posted on the iOS platform for PulsePoint—a novel civilian emergency response app that alerts users when someone nearby is experiencing sudden cardiac arrest.
-Preliminary results can be found in our Experience Report, which was published in the 2019 SIGDOC Conference Proceedings, and a manuscript outlining our final results are forthcoming in Technical Communication.
+Preliminary results can be found in our Experience Report, which was published in the 2019 SIGDOC Conference Proceedings, and a manuscript outlining our final results has been published in Technical Communication.
 We also presented these findings at STC’s 2021 Summit Conference and Expo.

 We also used our usability study on PulsePoint as an example in our Ethical Exposures entry in a special issue of the Rhetoric of Health and Medicine to explore the ethical, logistical, and rhetorical difficulties of creating an RHM databank entitled “Pivoting Toward Rhetorical Ethics by Sharing and Using Existing Data and Creating an RHM Databank: An Ethical Research Practice for the Rhetoric of Health and Medicine.”

-And finally, our pedagogically-oriented manuscript, which gives an account of the process we used to cognitively prepare student research assistants to analyze the user-generated content we collected as described above, has been accepted to Communication Design Quarterly.
+And finally, our pedagogically-oriented manuscript, which gives an account of the process we used to cognitively prepare student research assistants to analyze the user-generated content we collected as described above, has been published in Communication Design Quarterly.
 In this teaching experience report, we pair the hybrid open card sorting-affinity diagramming method that we used in our final analysis of the data (reported in our Technical Communication article) with the revised Bloom’s Taxonomy of learning to show the cognitive scaffolding we designed.

 My article entitled “Power and Authority in Disease Maps” (JBTC, July, 2015) theorizes early medical cartography through yellow fever maps created to document outbreaks of this disease in the United States.